-Students must pass an Online Course Readiness Assessment as part of the enrollment process in order to qualify to take courses (with a minimum score of 24 out of 30).
+Students must pass an Online Course Readiness Assessment in order to qualify to take courses (with a minimum score of 24 out of 30).
 Students who do not complete this assessment prior to enrollment must complete the Survey of Online Learning and Intellectual Development (SOLID Start) course prior to being enrolled into online coursework, and demonstrate proficiency of online instructional methods by passing the final exam in this course.